Leo Selleck

 BIOGRAPHY

-Leo has also been involved in contemporary opera as an original cast member for Stephen Brown's 'Brainland', in the role of Lima, recorded in 2022.
+Leo has also been involved in contemporary opera as an original cast member for the award winning project 'Brainland' project (www.brainlandtheopera.co.uk), recording recent scenes in April 2024.